STELR (Science and Technology Education Leveraging Relevance) is a national initiative of the Australian Academy of Technology and Engineering (ATSE).

 ATSE is an independent body of more than 800 Australian scientists and engineers seeking to enhance Australia’s prosperity through technological innovation.

-In the video below, taken at STELR's 500th school celebration, STELR architect, Alan Finkel, explains the rationale behind STELR.
+In the video on the right, taken at STELR’s 500th school celebration, STELR architect, Alan Finkel, explains the rationale behind STELR.

-The primary aim of STELR is to address the problem of low participation rates in STEM subjects at the upper secondary school level by relating these subjects to highly relevant issues affecting all students.
+The primary aim of STELR is to address the problem of low participation rates in STEM subjects at the upper secondary school level.
+It does this by developing teaching modules relating these subjects to highly relevant issues affecting all students.

 One major reason for these low participation rates is that students do not perceive and appreciate the relevance of science in their lives, despite being surrounded by science and technology.

-STELR taps into the high level of concern that the majority of students have about global warming and climate change.
+STELR taps into the high level of concern that the majority of students have about global warming, climate change and sustainability.
 By basing the STELR modules around sustainable energy technologies, students see the STELR activities as being highly relevant to their lives.
+By aiming the modules at students from years 5 and 6 up to year 10, STELR provides ongoing opportunities for them to practice their science skills and build on their science knowledge.

 Secondary aims of the project are to:

-STELR is taught within the curriculum so that all students at the year level participate in the program, not just selected students.
+STELR is designed to be taught within the curriculum so that all students at the year level participate in the program, not just selected students.